opennode/nodeconductor-plus/docs/index.rst

 NodeConductor Plus implements premium features, such as

-* backends for cloud service providers, such as DigitalOcean;
 * backends for social authentication, such as Google and Facebook;
 * insights detection, premium support and paid plans.